Optimal Inference After Model Selection: Selective Inference for Linear Regression

 When $\sigma^2$ is known, we have a choice whether to carry out the $z$-test with test statistic $Z = \eta'Y/\sigma \|\eta\|$ in the saturated or the selected model.
 In other words, we must choose either to assume that $\proj_{\bX_M}^\perp \mu = 0$ or to treat it as an unknown nuisance parameter.
 Writing

 we must choose whether to condition on $U$ and $V$ (saturated model) or only $U$ (selected model).
-Conditioning on both $U$ and $V$ can never increase our power relative to conditioning only on $U$, and will in most cases lead to an inadmissible test per Theorem~\ref{thm:ssInadm}.
+Conditioning on both $U$ and $V$ can never increase our power relative to conditioning only on $U$, and (unless the tests coincide) will lead to an inadmissible test per Theorem~\ref{thm:ssInadm}.

 In the non-selective case, this choice makes no difference at all since $T, U,$ and $V$ are mutually independent.
 In the selective case, however, the choice may be of major consequence as it can lead to very different tests.
 In general, $T, U,$ and $V$ are not conditionally independent given $A$, and $\proj_{\bX_M}^\perp \mu$ may play an important role in determining the conditional distribution of $T$.
 If we needlessly condition on $V$, we may lose a great deal of power, whereas failing to condition on $V$ could lead us astray if $\proj_{\bX_M}^\perp \mu$ is large.
 A simple example can elucidate this contrast.